SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/GQI/Extensions/API_Reference/GQIEditableHeader.md

 #### Parameters

-- *params* `GQIColumn[]` columns: the columns to add.
+- *params* `GQIColumn[]` columns: The columns to add.

 ### void DeleteAllColumns()

-Delete all the columns in the header.
+Deletes all the columns in the header.

 ### void DeleteColumns(params GQIColumn[] columns)

-Delete the provided columns from the header.
+Deletes the provided columns from the header.

 #### Parameters

-- *params* `GQIColumn[]` columns: the columns to delete.
+- *params* `GQIColumn[]` columns: The columns to delete.

 ### void DeleteColumns(params string[] columnNames)

-Delete the columns, matching the provided names, from the header.
+Deletes the columns matching the provided names from the header.

 #### Parameters

-- *params* `string[]` columns: the column names of the columns to delete.
+- *params* `string[]` columns: The column names of the columns to delete.

 ### GQIColumn GetColumn(string name)

-Get the column by name.
+Gets the column by name.

 #### Parameters

-- string `name`: the column name.
+- string `name`: The column name.

 #### Returns